Desrep/simple_fpu/README.md

 ## rounding modes
 The rounding modes are defined in the special_characters file.
 Selected by round_mp in the top module (fpu.v).
 Adapting (or creating from scratch) the top module shouldn't be a prolem, this top module is basically a place holder if you want to test the design right away.
+## To do
+Validation using constrained random verification.
+Formal validation using VCF for example.

 ## Simulation
-This link can be used to simulate the code https://www.edaplayground.com/x/DE5Z
+This link can be used to simulate the code
+(this is not up-to-date but the functionality is the same, tbd) https://www.edaplayground.com/x/DE5Z